Back to blog

 Intelligent document processing (IDP)

-Automated coding assistance
+Automated medical coding assistance

 One of the most prevalent and costly factors behind claim denials is coding errors.
 AI-driven coding assistants analyze clinical documentation in real time, suggesting appropriate ICD-10, CPT, and DRG codes based on the content of physician notes, diagnostic reports, and operative summaries.
 These tools reduce the burden on human coders and minimize miscoding incidents, leading to higher first-pass acceptance rates and lower rework volumes.
 In some healthcare systems, AI-assisted coding has cut denial rates related to coding mistakes by nearly 30%.